S3-working-group/s3-practical-guide/docs/all.md

 ##### Clarify the domain of the whole organization

 All domains in an organization are nested within the overall domain of the organization, which can be designed deliberately in the early stages of the organization, or clarified retrospectively.
-An organization’s domain needs to enable the members of the organization to effectively fulfil its purpose and typically needs to be evolved over time.
+An organization’s domain needs to enable the members of the organization to effectively fulfill its purpose and typically needs to be evolved over time.

 Consider explicitly clarifying the organization’s overall domain if you discover that key stakeholders have differing understanding about it, or when changes to that domain need to be made.
 In order to do this it’s necessary to identify the overall delegator of the organization.